Explore nature and history with your family at Cape Lookout National Seashore!

 Junior Ranger Adventures -- Get active and learn more about the Life-Saving Service, Lighthouse Keepers, Island Wildlife, or Ocean Ecology with the Junior Ranger Adventures program.

-You can pick up your free booklet and check out an Adventure Kit (with all the supplies you need to complete the activities) at the Harkers Island Visitor Center, Light Station Visitor Center, or in the office of the Great Island or Long Point cabin camps.
-Find out more on the Junior Ranger Adventures webpage.
+You can pick up your free booklet and check out an Adventure Kit (with all the supplies you need to complete the activities) at the Harkers Island Visitor Center, Beaufort Visitor Information Center, Light Station Visitor Center, or in the office of the Great Island or Long Point cabin camps (see our Visitor Centers and Rangers Stations webpage for directions).
+Find out more about this program on the Junior Ranger Adventures webpage.

 Scout Rangers -- Earn a certificate or patch and help preserve your national parks.